Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Purpose of the Experiment

-The purpose of this experiment is to not only test the Power Subsystems to verify they function as expected, but also test the Loop Controller and its function.
+The purpose of this experiment is test the Loop Controller and its function and verify it operates as it is intended.

 ### Experimental Procedure

-For all trials, the loop(s) were placed in the road and the vehicle passed over the loop(s) and not to the side of the loop(s).
-For the test vehicle, a Toyota Camry was used for all trials.
-Throughout the entirety of the trials, it is expected that the frequency of the loops/Loop Controller will change with a noticeable difference of ± 1 kHz and this change will be detected by the ESP32 MCU to send information to the server alerting of the mentioned sedan entering/exiting a parking lot.
+For all tests, the loop(s) were placed in the road and the vehicle passed over the loop(s) and not to the side of the loop(s).
+Throughout the entirety of the tests, it is expected that the frequency of the loops/Loop Controller will change with a noticeable difference of ± 1 kHz and this change will be detected by the ESP32 MCU to send information to the server alerting of the mentioned sedan entering/exiting a parking lot.
+To monitor the changes in frequency in both inductive loops, the results for each test are found when using a Rigol DS1104 Oscilloscope.

 ## **^^^^^^^^^^MENTION IT WAS OSCILLOSCOPE TESTED^^^^^^^^^^**